ElenaSkep/Dream-Team/README.md

 ## Execution of Door2Door
 You can execute our programm using the command  java -jar Door2Door.jar Our database called **mydb.db** should be on the resources and target.
-Also our logo called **doortodoorlogo.png** should be on the resources Our database and logo are in our repository in github.
+Also our logo called **doortodoorlogo.png** should be on the resources.
+Our database and logo are in our repository in github.

 It is important that these and our jar file are in the same file.